Let us answer your frequently asked questions!

 - Basic vital readings such as height, weight, heart rate, blood pressure will be checked during your physical.
 This exam will cover many different body systems that the Department of Transportation requires medical examiners to check.

-How should I prepare for a DOT Physical?
+How should you prepare for a DOT Physical?

 Wear comfortable clothing & bring all applicable documentation which includes: